 - Take off a few days or weeks, if you can afford it.
 If not, cancel your evening plans for a month and just sit around the house.
 (More than that might get you into a bad pattern, so set a time limit.)
 Turn off Facebook, turn off Twitter, and don’t check personal email.
 Your real friends will understand you bowing out of the world for a while.
 Needy people will start to look elsewhere.

 - Three days is a teaser, just enough time for your system to actually slow down.
 Lack of time does not help to heal significant wounds.
 If you don’t take the time to heal, you might end up in the hospital or a long, dark struggle to ‘keep everything together’.
 Accepting the fact that you can’t keep it all together might be a really freeing idea.

 Final Note for Extroverts:

 I realize that most of these tips apply to introverts.
 If you’re an extrovert and you’ve read to the end of this post and you’re irritated (“most of this doesn’t apply to me!”), I do apologize.
 Please feel free to suggest any tips that you’ve found helpful, or blogposts.

-Lacking that, I’d say to ignore any less-than-vital meetings or networking opportunities, and recharge with people you actually want to be around.
-Having to be ‘on’ for unimportant people will leach your brain and heart of the ability to have those flashes of brilliance for the important tasks or people.
-Take out some anger in a new kickboxing class, or organize that one area of the house that always irritates you, or go have a beer with a really peace-loving friend.
+Ignore any less-than-vital meetings or networking opportunities, and recharge with people you actually want to be around.
+Having to be ‘on’ for unimportant people will suck out the ability to have those flashes of brilliance for the important tasks or people.
+Take out some anger in a new kickboxing class, or organize that one area of the house that always irritates you, or have a beer with a really peace-loving friend.
 They will let you vent, or just laugh with you about really silly things.
 If you don’t feel like talking, go to a movie or host a movie-watching night – one that you already know and love.
 That may distract your brain enough not to think for a while.